c0rnch1p/Dummy/readme.md

 the program is properly updated by being installed with the new input.

-Each section has its own '.c' source file which makes the process of referencing dummy files a lot cleaner than if it didnt.
+Each section has its own '.c' source file which makes the process of referencing dummy files cleaner and easier.
 When a file is added, the section source file, another source file containing the full list as well as the readme are each updated with a new entry.

 To update the database, press 'F10' while the main menu section being updated is focused.
 This will open the files which need to be updated as root with nano for the